How to raise chickens in your backyard

 What should you expect when your chickens are expecting?
 Healthy, well-fed hens can potentially lay up to 320 eggs a year — and they’ll be as fresh as can be.
 Read up on safety tips before handling, though.

-As for your wallet health, expect to shell out ~$650 initially, with regular expenses ~$25-$30 per month.
-So, buying eggs at the store is probably more cost effective — just not as much urban farming fun.
+As for your wallet health, expect to shell out at least several hundred dollars initially (the national average is approx. $650), with regular expenses clucking in at $25-$30 per month.
+So, buying eggs at the store is probably more cost-effective — just not as much urban farming fun.

 More from PDXtoday